 “Staying in touch with people over social media or email and texts is a starting point, but having that personal interaction is even better.
 Pick up the phone or better yet meet your friend or relative in person,” said Shah.

 6 Belong to a Community

 Several studies show a clear link between having strong social ties and a longer life and better well-being.
-Some examples that individuals should consider are to volunteer, take a class, and attend organized events.
+Some examples that individuals should consider are to volunteer, take a class, listen to an Active aging speaker, and attend organized events.
 Taking these steps will give you an opportunity to interact with people of varied backgrounds and ages, and can potentially result in mentally-stimulating social interactions, according to Shah.